prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns the first point of a LineString geometry as a Point.

+.. function:: simplify_geometry(Geometry, double) -> Geometry

+    Returns a "simplified" version of the input geometry using the Douglas-Peucker algorithm.
+    Will avoid creating derived geometries (polygons in particular) that are invalid.

 .. function:: ST_EndPoint(Geometry) -> point

     Returns the last point of a LineString geometry as a Point.